stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must be able to provide information scoped to a tube from the end- point(s) to all SPUD-aware nodes on the path about the packets in that tube.
-Since it is implausible that an endpoint has pre-existing trust relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
-SPUD may in addition also offer mechanisms for out-of-band signaling when appropriate.
-See {{in-band-out-of-band-piggybacked-interleaved-and-reflected-signaling}}
-for more discussion.
+We note that in-band signaling would meet this requirement.

 ## Path to Endpoint Signaling

 SPUD must be able to provide information from a SPUD-aware middlebox to the endpoint.
-Though this information is not scoped to a tube in the same way that endpoint to path signaling is, as the middleboxes do not originate the packets in a tube, it is still associated with a tube, in terms of "the properties of the path(s) this tube will traverse".
-Path to endpoint signaling need not be in-band; see {{in-band-out-of-band-piggybacked-interleaved-and-reflected- signaling}} for more discussion.
+This information is associated with a tube, in terms of "the properties of the path(s) the packets in this tube will traverse".
+Path-to- endpoint signaling must be made available to the superstrate and/or the application at the endpoint.
+We note that in-band signaling would meet this requirement.

 ## Tube Start and End Signaling